Junos-Cat/UMI_RTX_Basic_Controller/README.md

 sudo docker build -t my-image-name:latest .
 ```

-`.` means "build context is the current directory" so if you really want, you can replace this with the location to the aformentioned directory.
+`.` means "build context is the current directory" so if you really want, you can replace this with the location to the aforementioned directory.

 This will take a while the first time around but subsequent builds will be shorter.